kubil6y/tmux_statusbar/README.md

 2. Install -> `prefix + I`

-3. You can change background colors manually in minimal_gruvbox.tmux, according to your gruvbox contrast level (soft,mid,hard)
+3. You can change background colors manually in tmux_statusbar.tmux, according to your contrast level (soft,mid,hard)

 ```
 bg:"#32302f","#282828","#1d2021"